 A character actor with a weathered presence who found his defining role as a ruthless mobster on a groundbreaking cable drama.

-Anthony Denison built a career on a specific kind of American grit.
-With a face that suggested hard-won experience, he moved from stage work in New York to a steady stream of television and film roles, often playing cops, soldiers, and figures operating on the edge of the law.
-His breakthrough came not as a hero, but as a villain: the volatile and ambitious mobster Ray Luca on the pioneering crime series 'Crime Story'.
-This role cemented his ability to project both menace and a twisted charisma.
-He later became a familiar face to a new generation as Lieutenant Andy Flynn on TNT's long-running procedural 'The Closer' and its spin-off 'Major Crimes', playing a seasoned, sometimes cynical detective with a loyal heart beneath a rough exterior.
-Denison's path is that of a durable character actor who earned his stripes and audience recognition one compelling, often morally complex, role at a time.
+Anthony Denison played the volatile mobster Ray Luca on the pioneering crime series 'Crime Story.'
+Born in 1949, he moved from stage work in New York to television and film roles as cops, soldiers, and figures on the edge of the law.
+He later played Lieutenant Andy Flynn on TNT's 'The Closer' and its spin-off 'Major Crimes,' portraying a seasoned, sometimes cynical detective with a loyal heart beneath a rough exterior.
+Denison built a career as a durable character actor who earned audience recognition one compelling, morally complex role at a time.

 1946–1964